tamakuku/data-science-bootcamp9/README.md

 I'm always upskill with passion would like to change career path from ecommerce into data.

-you guys can see my portfolio in Portfolio-Project folder.
+you guys can see my portfolio in [_Portfolio-Project Folder_](https://github.com/tamakuku/data-science-bootcamp9/tree/6797cf5115cc532edc6a2ea44a6c564b60cdef64/Portfolio-Project).

 ## Topics learning of Bootcamp
 ### First half